richpeck/exception_handler/README.md

 You can create *custom error pages*.
 These allow you to serve your own design error pages in production; showing both the error, and the problem.
 This is a big step forward from the standard Rails error reporting facility

+There are two types of error page:

+	- 404 errors
+	- 500 errors (& everythig else)

+The 404 error is standard (missing page) - we use your default layout for this.
+The 500 & other errors are server issues, and so we have included an `errors` layout (`/views/layouts/errors.html.haml`).

+The `errors` layout in important.
+If you try and load your "standard" layout with an internal server error, all your "supporting" functionality is called too.
+Problem?
+You're likely going to cause even more errors.

 ####Save Errors To DB